-Preserving and Promoting the Heritage Sites of the Fullersburg Historic Foundation
+Preserving and Promoting the Heritage Sites of the Fullersburg Historic District

 Donations will be used to help cover the administration expenses of the foundation.
 The mission statement of our organization is summarized in the headline at the top of this page, and the activities shown throughout this website demonstrate our dedication to this effect.
 We want to preserve and promote the important history that happened in and around Fullersburg!